AngelMunoz/SiteFi/src/Hosted/posts/2023-07-20-oh-no-I-typed-dotnet-new-web-with-fsharp.md

         0 // Exit code
 ```

-With this, we now have Controllers that are convention based, and minimal apis that are a little bit more explicit both are valid ways to build web applications in F# and aspnet and this also includes "bigger" applications, you can mix and match them as you see fit.
+With this, we also have convention based controllers that build in years of battle tested asp.net framework patterns, and minimal apis which are somewhat a _newer_ and more lightweight concept that internally builds on top of the same conventions for regular asp.net apps.

-In my personal and biased opinion, controllers are a little bit more verbose than minimal apis, but they are also more familiar to people coming from other languages, so it is a matter of preference and what you want to do with your application.
+In my personal and biased opinion, controllers are a little bit more verbose and feel heavier than minimal apis, so I tend to favor the later but they are also more familiar to people coming from other languages

+In the end it is a matter of preference and how comfortable are you with the code you're writing.

 ### So... what's next?

-Getting started with your project of course! you can start adding more routes, or even adding another library like the ones mentioned at the beginning of this post or... hear me out:
+Getting started with your project of course! you can start adding more routes, or switching to the F# frameworks we've already mentioned or... hear me out...

-- Keep using standard aspnet features!
+- Just Keep using standard asp.net!

+If you got to this point and felt comfortable using plain asp.net then there's nothing wrong with that, perhaps even better as you may be able to provide feedback to the asp.net team on how to improve the experience for F# developers.

+### Closing Thoughts

-While you're learning this new F# thing with web servers you'll find that there's a ton of C# tailored documentation for things like Web API Controllers so I'd suggest that you can keep learning it with that until you feel comfortable enough to try out the other frameworks and F# tailored libraries.
-In the end they all build on top of aspnet (except maybe for a few select choices) so what you learn here will also be useful there.
+A last word of advice, while you're learning this new F# thing with web servers you'll find that there's a ton of C# tailored documentation for things like Controllers and minimal APIs while the F# content in this regard is scarce.
+The main reason this happens is that most of the F# comunity doesn't want to deal with the friction of using C# idioms in F# code so they build their own solutions.
+Thus you're likely going to find more information by switching to an F# tailored solution.

+I'd suggest that before you fully commit to something, make a couple of toy projects to test the waters and follow your gut, which one felt better and go from there! eventually you'll end up with something that you like and that works for you with the added knowledge of asp.net under the hood.

 This is also not a definitive guide and I hope that you don't get discouraged from trying F# if for some reason you stumble upon the **_Official_** documentation and you end up doing something that may or may not be what your friends/twitter/reddit/discord folks were telling you about.